-The BTO Birds in Greenspaces project aims to find out just how important greenspaces are for UK birds, and provide guidance on effective greenspace management for birds and people – and we want your help!
+The BTO Birds in Greenspaces project will run from 1 April to 30 June 2026 and aims to find out just how important greenspaces are for UK birds, and provide guidance on effective greenspace management for birds and people.

 Time, skill and support